rashedmojammel/rashedmojammel/README.md

 - 🔭 Currently working on full-stack web applications
 - 🌱 Constantly learning and exploring new technologies
-- 💡 Open to collaborating on innovative projects
+- 💡 Open to collaborating on innovative project
-- ⚡ Fun fact: I speak multiple programming languages!

 ---